cjrh/deadpool/README.rst

 name is *deadpool*, so in your Python code you must type ``import deadpool`` to use it.

+I try quite hard to keep dependencies to a minimum.
+Currently ``Deadpool`` has no dependencies other than ``psutil`` which is simply too useful to avoid for this library.

 Why would I want to use this?
 -----------------------------